reiver/golang-backend-training/README.md

 Sometimes it is useful to have a logger that can categorize its logs, and turn on and off the different categories of logs.

-Change your logged to have these levels:
+Change your logger to have these levels:
 ```go
 type Logger interface {
 	Alert(a ...interface{})